-Students enrolled in the educational program for leading graduate schools, the Tokyo Tech Academy for Leadership (ToTAL) or WISE Programs may be offered courses recognized as equivalent to Career Development Courses besides those listed as such in the "Liberal Arts and Basic Science Courses" in the Guide to Graduate Education and International Graduate Program.
-For details about available courses or completion requirements, please refer to the Study Guide of the Academy that offers the relevant program.
+The Tokyo Tech Academy for Leadership (ToTAL), WISE Programs, or Center of Data Science and Artificial Intelligence may offer courses that are recognized as equivalent to Entrepreneurship Courses in addition to those listed as such under "Liberal Arts and Basic Science Courses" in the Guide to Graduate Education and International Graduate Program.
+For details about available courses or completion requirements, please refer to the study guide of the academy or center that offers the relevant program.